allnulled/browsie/README.md

 Applying these 2 changes into your code, the database can migrate by itself, and track the ADN, to **keep compatibility** with previous schemas that users can have in their own browsers.

 So it is a good pattern.
 And we have close it the best way possible no, but close enough.

-## Comments

-This API avoids the versioning.

-The next polyfill would be `migrateDatabase(dbName, migration)`, which should not affect the version, because the versioning in `indexeddb` is a bit shitty.